 ”why are you so against college?”

 I’m not, I just don’t care much about zombie choices.
-For example a kid from India dropping out of engineering to go study cooking cause they love it in a university.
-I would call that a choice, so I’m not against college I’m just against people living life like zombies.
+For example a kid from India dropping out of engineering to go study cooking cause they love.
+I would call that a choice, so I’m not against college I’m just saying that obvious that is that zombie choices aren’t choices.

 If this above friend decided to go back to college but in something they were actually interested in studying I’d be the first person to push them to do it.